ChristianRojasOliver/AirBnB_clone/web_static/README.md

 The first step is to “design” / “sketch” / “prototype” each element:

-    Create simple HTML static pages
+   * Create simple HTML static pages
-    Style guide
+   * Style guide
-    Fake contents
+   * Fake contents
-    No Javascript
+   * No Javascript
-    No data loaded from anything
+   * No data loaded from anything

 During this project, you will learn how to manipulate HTML and CSS languages.
 HTML is the structure of your page, it should be the first thing to write.
 CSS is the styling of your page, the design.
 I really encourage you to fix your HTML part before starting the styling.
 Indeed, without any structure, you can’t apply any design.
-Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
-General
+### General

-    What is HTML
+   * What is HTML
-    How to create an HTML page
+   * How to create an HTML page
-    What is a markup language
+   * What is a markup language
-    What is the DOM
+   * What is the DOM
-    What is an element / tag
+   * What is an element / tag
-    What is an attribute
+   * What is an attribute
-    How does the browser load a webpage
+   * How does the browser load a webpage
-    What is CSS
+   * What is CSS
-    How to add style to an element
+   * How to add style to an element
-    What is a class
+   * What is a class
-    What is a selector
+   * What is a selector
-    How to compute CSS Specificity Value
+   * How to compute CSS Specificity Value
-    What are Box properties in CSS
+   * What are Box properties in CSS